 The word Kshama is Sanskrit and “relates to the acts of patience, releasing time and functioning in the now.
-The concept of Kshama forms one of the Ten Traditional Yamas, or restraints, that are codified in numerous scriptures including the Shandilya, Varaha Upanishads, and the Hatha Yoga Pradipika by Gorakshanatha.
+The concept of Kshama forms one of the Ten Traditional Yamas, or restraints, that are codified in numerous scriptures including the Shandilya, Varaha Upanishads and the Hatha Yoga Pradipika by Gorakshanatha.
 It is sometimes used as a female given name.”
 (Wikipedia)

 Well, Ms. Sawant is not establishing patience as a priority in her new position as speaker-for-the people.
 (Of course, a more sensible statement would include the fact that King County residents, taxpayers, and Boeing union member have exhibited far too much patience thus far.)

 In a front-page article titled “Sawant ready to shake up council” (The Seattle times, November 27, 2013), the lead-in follows with “Socialist vows to use voters’ mandate to inspire action.”
 The opening paragraph declares, “A few days after her upset Seattle City Council victory, Kshama Sawant made national news when she said the government should use eminent domain to take over Boeing’s factories.”